-Federal President Steinmeier in Stendal: The importance of securing skilled labour for rural regions
+President Steinmeier in Stendal: The importance of securing skilled workers for rural regions

-Regional consultant Heiko Wisny receives a surprise personal invitation from Federal President Steinmeier and discusses key topics such as the shortage of skilled labour in the region.
+Regional advisor Heiko Wisny receives a surprise personal invitation from Federal President Steinmeier and discusses key issues such as the shortage of skilled workers in the region.

 Foto: Bundesregierung/Jesco Denzel

-As part of the "Local Time Germany" programme, Federal President Frank-Walter Steinmeier regularly leaves his official residence in Berlin's Bellevue Palace to visit various regions of Germany.
-In doing so, he specifically focuses on direct dialogue with local citizens.
-His journey also took him to the Hanseatic city of Stendal in Saxony-Anhalt, where he set up his official residence for three days.
-On site, he took time for the people and dealt with issues that affect the region.
+As part of the "Ortszeit Deutschland" (Local Time Germany) initiative, Federal President Frank-Walter Steinmeier regularly leaves his official residence in Bellevue Palace in Berlin to visit different regions of Germany.
+He focuses specifically on direct exchange with local citizens.
+This took him to the Hanseatic city of Stendal in Saxony-Anhalt, where he set up his official residence for three days.
+While there, he took time to meet with people and discuss issues that are important to the region.

-During his time in Stendal, Steinmeier took part in several events where he not only held planned talks, but also spontaneously got in touch with citizens to hear their perspectives and concerns.
+During his time in Stendal, Steinmeier took part in several events, where he not only held planned discussions, but also spontaneously engaged with citizens to hear their perspectives and concerns.

-"He invited me in person, completely unexpectedly, during a visit to the theatre the evening before," reports Heiko Wisny, Regional Advisor Specialist in Focus in the Altmark.
-During a performance at the Altmark Theatre, Mr Wisny had the opportunity to discuss current issues with the District Administrator of Stendal, Patrick Puhlmann, and other attendees - and thus also get into conversation with the Federal President.
-"It was a great honour and I immediately agreed, albeit uncertainly," says Heiko Wisny.
+"He invited me completely by surprise, in person, during a theater visit the evening before," reports Heiko Wisny, regional advisor for skilled workers in the Altmark region.
+At a performance at the Altmark Theater, Mr. Wisny had the opportunity to discuss current issues with the district administrator of Stendal, Patrick Puhlmann, and other attendees – and thus also to strike up a conversation with the Federal President.
+"It was a great honor, and although I was unsure, I immediately accepted," says Heiko Wisny.

 Respectful dialogue at the "controversial coffee table"

-At the "bohne&praline" coffee shop in Stendal, Steinmeier discussed topics such as immigration, the shortage of skilled labour and arms deliveries to Ukraine with the citizens.
+At the "bohne&praline" café in Stendal, Steinmeier discussed topics such as immigration, the shortage of skilled workers, and arms deliveries to Ukraine with citizens.

-This is precisely where we, as the state initiative Fachkraft im Fokus, come in and support companies in attracting and retaining qualified staff in the long term.
+We, as the state initiative "Skilled Workers in Focus," are addressing precisely this issue and supporting companies in attracting and retaining qualified personnel in the long term.

-Federal President Steinmeier praised the open and respectful culture of discussion that he experienced in Stendal: "I am very grateful for the willingness of the people around the table not only to be there, but also to listen to each other and recognise that there are different points of view.
+Federal President Steinmeier praised the open and respectful culture of discussion he experienced in Stendal: "I am very grateful for the willingness of the people around the table not only to be there, but to listen to each other and acknowledge that there are different points of view.
 A high-level debate," he wrote in a post on social media.

-With his visit to Stendal and his direct approach to the citizens, Steinmeier sent a strong signal of how important dialogue between political decision-makers and the population is - especially in times of major social and economic challenges.
+With his visit to Stendal and his direct address to the citizens, Steinmeier sent a strong signal about the importance of dialogue between political decision-makers and the population – especially in times of great social and economic challenges.

 Magdeburg in winter.
 A view of Magdeburg's skyline across the Elbe.